 Hebrews 4:11 says “Let us therefore be diligent to enter that rest, lest anyone fall according to the same example of disobedience.”
 Diligence is careful and persistent effort.
 It takes some doing to consistently redirect our thoughts away from ourselves and our problems and onto the one who holds our lives in His hands.
 We rest IN Him now, and one day we will rest WITH Him in eternity.

 While they aren’t always simple to achieve, those three little words are easy to remember.
 About a month after I believe God gave me this lesson, I found myself pondering yet again.
 This time, I was wondering about my “job” on earth.
 Was I doing enough for God?
 Was I making a big enough impact for the Kingdom?
 Am I pleasing to the Father?
 Then those three words popped into my mind again.
 So, I asked myself: “Was I following the instructions from God that He gave me?”

 To the best of my ability, yes, I believe I was.
 A few minutes later, I opened my Bible app on my phone for my morning verses.
 There I was in Hebrews 3 again.
 God was confirming the lesson right on time just the way He often seems to do.
 God DOES speak to His children.
 And, when He does, we just need to listen to His voice, obey His instructions, and trust His provision for both our lives and our hereafter.

-If you like to look at scripture, try Twinkly Trash: A Closer Look at Job .
-In it, we see a special lesson about what God thinks is true treasure.
+If you like to look at scripture, try Twinkly Trash: A Closer Look at Job.
+In it, we see a special lesson about what God thinks is a true treasure.
 Or, try The Three Levels of Sampson and Submission to God.
-Please sign up to receive my blog in your email in-box.
+Please sign up to receive my blog in your email inbox.
 You can find that at the upper right of your screen (or at the bottom on a phone).
 Also, check out my YouTube Channel where I read the blogs out loud.
-I also have a playlist of hymns from my church.